 Music by DJ Warapo

-✔️CELEBRATING JANUARY'S BIRTHDAYS ** FREE ENTRANCE FOR THE BIRTHDAY FESTEJADOS & BIRTHDAY CAKE!!!
-Must send a message to to add your name to the birthday guest list.
+✔️CELEBRATING MARCH BIRTHDAYS!
+FREE ENTRANCE if your birthday is in March & BIRTHDAY CAKE to share with all the Festejados!
+Please send us a message at to add your name to the birthday guest list.

 El Floridita Cuban Restaurant offers a wide selection of dinners, wine and cocktail drinks available for purchase.
 El Floridita Cuban Restaurant and Cubamanía team appreciate your support by LEAVING ALL YOUR PERSONAL BEVERAGES AT HOME.
 It is by supporting venues that they can remain open for years to come for us to enjoy dancing, dancing, and more dancing! :)

 THANK YOU for supporting the Venue, Cuban Music, Deejay Warapo, our local instructors, and the opportunity to bring this event to you monthly.

 * Like our Facebook page Dame Salsa Cubana for updates about our dance classes, workshops, dance study trips to Cuba, and other Cuban Dance events.